brics-db/brics-db.github.io/index.md

     In _IEEE Design & Test_, 34(3):4–5, 2017.
     {:series}
-10. <a name="ref10" href="https://dl.acm.org/citation.cfm?id=320082">New microarchitecture challenges in the coming generations of CMOS process technologies.</a>
+10. <a name="ref10" href="https://dl.acm.org/citation.cfm?id=320082" target="_blank">New microarchitecture challenges in the coming generations of CMOS process technologies.</a>
     {:title}

     F. J. Pollack.